 Like creativity and fonts?

-Sign up for my irregular newsletter, only sent out when I've got something good to say—like when I've designed a new typeface.
+Sign up for my irregular newsletter, only sent out when I have got something good to say—like when I have designed a new typeface.

 As a reward you will get 10% off your first order.